Houston Alcohol and Drug Use Statistics

 Buprenorphine: A partial opioid agonist, this medication reduces cravings and withdrawal symptoms without producing a euphoric high.

-Suboxone (buprenorphine/naloxone): Reduces opioid withdrawal symptoms and cravings, and naloxone can reverse opioid overdose and deter misuse.
+Suboxone (buprenorphine/naloxone): Treats opioid dependence or addiction.
+Buprenorphine reduces withdrawal symptoms and cravings, while naloxone deters misuse and can reverse opioid overdose.

-Mental health medications, such as antidepressants, anti-anxiety medications, and mood stabilizers may be prescribed if you have a dual diagnosis.
+Mental Health Medications: Should you have a dual diagnosis, medications such as antidepressants, anti-anxiety medications, and mood stabilizers may be prescribed.

 - You prefer the climate of Houston.